 We get very little time to just chill out and really catch up.
 Usually we’re just texting or even worse, Snapchatting.
 I mean, if I really want to know what my sister is up to in life, I just need to open up Snapchat.
 Welcome to the modern day real life.
 Amiright?!

 Anyway, so we’re having this night in, catching up, I’m giving her the scoop into everything going on in my life.
-You know, the endless list of everything I take on (work, events, blogging, shoots, volunteering, having a social life, etc), and she turns to me, and literally yells in my face saying, “HOW THE HELL DO YOU HAVE TIME FOR ALL THIS?!”
+You know, the endless list of everything I try and do in life (work, events, blogging, shoots, volunteering, having a social life, etc), and she turns to me, and literally yells in my face saying, “HOW THE HELL DO YOU HAVE TIME FOR ALL THIS?!”

 After a few minutes of pondering how the actual hell I do do all this, she tells me I need to write a blog post on time management.
 Such a smartie she is.